eonil/libgit2-make-ios/README.md

 These stuffs required to use this script.

 1. Internet connection.
+Especially to `http://github.com`
+2. Mac OS X installation.
+This is a script designed for only iOS platforms.
-2. Mac OS X or iOS SDK installation.
+3. Mac OS X or iOS SDK installation.
 This will give us Xcode and Git.
-3. *CMake*.
+4. CMake.
 I recommed [*Homebrew*](http://mxcl.github.com/homebrew/) to install this on Mac OS X. (`brew install cmake`)